geoffmunn/utility-scripts/README.md

  - **Terra address**: The address of the wallet - starts with 'terra'
  - **Wallet seed**: Your secret seed to generate the wallet.
 This is the ONLY time you'll need to provide this - see the security section below.
  - **Do you want to withdraw or delegate anything?**: Optional - if you're staking coins then say 'yes'
- - **Delegation amount**: You can provide a percentage (usually 100%), or a fixed number.
+ - **Delegation amount**: You can provide a percentage (usually 100%), or a fixed number (in LUNC).
 This percentage or number comes from the balance in the wallet at the time, unrelated to the withdrawn amount.
- - **Withdrawal threshold**: The amount that must be available as a staking reward before it is withdrawn.
+ - **Withdrawal threshold**: The amount in LUNC that must be available as a staking reward before it is withdrawn.
+If you want to always withdraw everything, enter '0'.
  - **Allow swaps?**: Yes or no - if you say 'no' then the swaps function will not apply to this wallet.

 This script will create a file called ```user_config.yml```.